Is Nail Polish Bad for Your Nails?

 - Add more protein and biotin to your diet.

-- Which to an acetone-free nail polish remover
+- Switch to an acetone-free nail polish remover

 - Avoid toxic nail polish ingredients

-You might need to use more than one of these but it’s worth it for healthier nails.
+You might need to use more than one of these, but it’s worth it for healthier nails and a healthier you.

 Is nail polish bad for nails?
 Ordinarily, no, it’s not.